yuru-sha/go-cli-ddd/internal/domain/README.md

 ## Lightweight DDD and Anti-patterns

-The directory structure mentioned below shows traditional DDD implementation patterns, but from a lightweight DDD perspective, it may contain the following anti-patterns:
+The traditional DDD directory structure (shown in the "Directory Structure Pattern" section below) may contain the following anti-patterns from a lightweight DDD perspective:

 1. **Excessive layering**: Dividing code into many directories can make the code less readable and may force complex structures even for simple domains.